dimipash/AI-Python-projects/Reddit_scraping_pipeline/README.md

 - Pydantic: For data validation and structured outputs
 - Python-dotenv: For environment variable management
 - Jupyter: For interactive notebook development
+- Django: For web application and backend
+- Celery: For background task processing

 ## Contributing

 This is an educational project demonstrating AI pipeline techniques.
 Feel free to fork and experiment with the code.
+If you encounter issues with dependency installation, please check your Python version and ensure all build tools are installed.

 ## License